unitmatrix/sublime-syntaxhighlighter/README.md

 ## Contributing

 All contributions are welcome.
-The current theme is almost identical to the original package with minimal changes and adoptions to Sumblime Text highlighting rules.
+The current theme is almost identical to the original package with minimal changes and adaptations to Sumblime Text highlighting rules.